johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 ========
 This assignment is designed to simulate a professional software engineering workflow.
 You will progress through three distinct phases:
 1. Phase 1 (Test Coverage): Analyzing existing code and filling testing gaps.
-2. Phase 2 (Test Drive Development): Building a new API using the Red-Green-Refactor cycle.
+2. Phase 2 (Test-Driven Development): Building a new API using the Red-Green-Refactor cycle.
 3. Phase 3 (Continuous Integration): Automating your tests and enforcing quality gates with GitHub Actions.